hpi-schul-cloud/nuxt-client/docs/README.md

 // TODO: link to good tutorial on how to test a18n

 // REMINDER: If we establish special a18n-components and/or tools - they should be described here

+TODO: LIST ALL markdown-DOC-FILES AND DESCRIBE WHAT THEY CONTAIN